tebriz91/meta_expert/prompt_engineering/meta_prompt.md

 5. **Step 4**:

-    - **Agent Alignment**: Check that your draft aligns with the agent's capabilities.
+    - **Agent Alignment**: Check that your draft aligns with the agent's capabilities and limitations.
     - **Final Draft**: Provide a final draft of your **Type_1** or **Type_2** work.

 ## ⚠️ Important Reminders